virtool/virtool-workflow/README.md

 ```

-The fixture will be available within workflows by the names provided in the `param_names` argument.
+The fixture will be available within workflows by the name specified by `param_name`.

 ### Fixtures Using Other Fixtures